-Most petroleum engineers work on site in locations where oil and gas are found.
-In Canada, the majority of petroleum engineers work in Alberta but there also are employment opportunities in British Columbia, Saskatchewan, Manitoba, Newfoundland and Nova Scotia.
+Most petroleum engineers work at head offices where oil and gas drilling or exploration is happening.
+In Canada, most petroleum engineers work in Alberta.
+However, opportunities also exist in British Columbia, Saskatchewan, Manitoba, Newfoundland, and Nova Scotia.

-Petroleum engineers may specialize in specific areas of petroleum engineering such as drilling, reservoir management, completions, production, operations, petrophysics, gas processing, secondary and tertiary recovery methods, or pipelines.
+Petroleum engineers may specialize in specific areas of petroleum engineering.
+These include operations and production processes such as drilling, reservoir management, completions, petrophysics, gas processing, secondary and tertiary recovery methods, and pipelines.

 They may work for:

-Many petroleum engineers have their own consulting businesses, or work in banks and other financial institutions that lend money to companies for the financing of oil and gas properties.
+Many petroleum engineers have their own consulting businesses.
+Some work in financial institutions that finance oil and gas properties.

 Petroleum engineer graduates often head into field positions.
 They are supervised by an experienced engineer.
 The practical experience and training are invaluable.
 It can help them move on to the bigger responsibilities, such as field or reservoir engineering assignments.

 In company operations divisions, petroleum engineers can work their way up from field to district, division, and operations management positions.

 This section shows the industries where the majority of people in this occupation work.
 The data is based on the 2016 Census.